 - Nuts and seeds

-- Spices, particular gut irritants like Paprika, Garlic, Pepper, really anything “Picante”
+- Spices, particularly gut irritants like Paprika, Garlic, Pepper, and really anything classified as “Picante”

-- Alcoholic drinks, especially high congener alcohols like wine, whiskey; basically anything aged in a barrel
+- Alcoholic drinks, especially high congener alcohols like wine and whiskey (basically anything aged in a barrel)

 - Bright lights